pritom169/KTR-UniBam/Lecture-1/README.md

   link capacity.
 AKA **queueing delay**.
 - packet loss occurs when memory to hold queued packets fills up

-##### Packet delays
+### Packet delays
 1. **d(PROC): Processing delay:**
 - It is associated with forwarding table look up.
 - Putting packets into the correct switch
 - Also doing some integrity checks.
 - This delays are in the orders of microseconds or less.
 2. **d(QUEUE): Queueing delay:**
-- Queuing delay occurs waiting for packets in the router queue waiting for transmission.
+- Queuing delay occurs the packets wait for transmission the router.
 In other words, time spent at output link for transmission.
 - depends on congestion level.
 3. **d(Tran):Transmission delay:**